 In 2002, the Company entered into a subcontract agreement, which was subsequently amended, to manufacture HIV, Ebola, West Nile virus and severe acute respiratory syndrome, or SARS, DNA vaccines for the Dale and Betty Bumpers Vaccine Research Center, or VRC, of the National Institute of Health, or NIH.
-In 2003, the Company entered into a separate subcontract agreement to manufacture bulk DNA vaccines for the VRC, which are produced in a 500-liter fermenter and related purification equipment that were installed as Government Furnished Equipment, or GFE.
-Under Federal Acquisition Regulations, or FARs, the government has the right to terminate these agreements for convenience.
-These subcontracts are issued and managed on behalf of the VRC by SAIC-Frederick, Inc. under the umbrella of a federally funded contract with the NIH.
-The Company recognized revenues under these agreements of \$10.2 million, \$1.1 million and \$8.4 million in 2006, 2005 and 2004, respectively.
+In 2003, the Company entered into a separate subcontract agreement to manufacture bulk DNA vaccines for the VRC, which were produced in a 500-liter fermenter and related purification equipment that were installed as Government Furnished Equipment, or GFE.
+In 2007, the Company completed all production orders under the 2003 subcontract agreement with the VRC and this agreement expired in July 2007.
+Under Federal Acquisition Regulations, or FARs, the government has the right to terminate the 2002 agreement for convenience.
+The 2002 subcontract is issued and managed on behalf of the VRC by SAIC-Frederick, Inc. under the umbrella of a federally funded contract with the NIH.
+The Company recognized revenues under these agreements of \$1.9 million, \$10.2 million and \$1.1 million in 2007, 2006 and 2005, respectively.